pinecone-dot-website/taxonomy-taxi/readme.txt

 1. Your edit posts table (/wp-admin/edit.php) will now show all associated taxonomies automatically!

 == Changelog ==
+= .9.8 =
+* Initial support to filter on having no taxonomies

 = .9.7.1 =
 * Standardizing junk, add composer